 Using Kotler's Pricing model to review positioning

-This model relating pricing for a product or service to the quality delivered may not be as familiar as some other marketing models we have covered in our classic marketing model series, although it was created by author Philip Kotler.
-He called it the Nine quality-pricing strategy since it is a matrix covering nine options.
-The aim is to help companies position their products or services relative to competitors as perceived by the market, and consider their pricing strategy accordingly.
+Also referred to as the nine quality-pricing strategy, since it is a matrix covering nine options, the aim of Kotler's Pricing model is to help companies position their products or services relative to competitors as perceived by the market, and consider their pricing strategy accordingly.

 You can use the Price - Quality Strategy Model to review competitors’ products and services and review their strategies.
 Why do they charge more?
 Why do they charge less?
 Sometimes if aspects of a service are removed, this can contribute to lower prices.